juxt/astro-website/src/pages/blog/testingwithxtdb.md

 point.

 XTDB allows you to programmatically switch to any previous state of the database.
-Therefore, it is possible to replicate the behaviour of `git bisect` but bisecting the state of the data rather than the code.
+Therefore, it is possible to replicate the behavior of `git bisect` but bisecting the state of the data rather than the code.

 In this example, the boolean `:true-equals-false?` is just a placeholder